ether-edge/ether-edge/docs/docs/operate/deploy/staking/unstake.md

 ### Withdraw from Root

-Finally, you can withdraw your tokens from the rootchain to your address by using the `polygon-edge polybft withdraw-root` command.
+Finally, you can withdraw your tokens from the rootchain to your address by using the `ether-edge polybft withdraw-root` command.

 <details>
 <summary>Flags ↓</summary>